 Reduction of risks from the use of plant protection products in special areas

 The process of PPP authorisation includes the assessment of risk from its use.
 The risk assessment includes the risk to human health (consumers, users of PPPs, bystanders, plantation or crop workers) and environmental risk.
 According to the assessment, the risk mitigation measures are identified and indicated on the PPP label.
-Obligations of PPP users are generally regulated by regulations.
+Generally, the obligations of PPP users are regulated.

 Specific areas are protected areas for water protection (water protection areas), habitat types, bird protection areas, areas in close proximity to public parks and gardens, sports, recreational, school and children's playgrounds, healthcare institutions, and recently treated areas used by or accessible to agricultural workers.

-A PPP user must ensure that the use of PPPs or the drifting, leaching or draining of PPPs does not result in the drift on adjacent cultivated plants.
+A PPP user must ensure that PPPs do not contaminate adjecent plants when used or due to their drift, leaching or draining.
 The PPP user shall ensure that PPPs do not come into direct contact with a body of surface and ground water or drinking water reserves; into direct contact with humans, plant storage or processing facilities, animal breeding and care facilities, beehives, residential buildings, schools and nursery schools, children's playgrounds and sports fields, healthcare institutions, retirement homes or other similar facilities.
 To prevent drift, PPP application shall be carried out at an appropriate distance from these facilities.

 In view of the properties of each PPP, the time when agricultural workers may not enter the treated surfaces is determined.
 This is called the re-entry period and its duration is indicated on the PPP label.